YannickAlex07/imghash-rs/README.md

 let perceptual = perceptual_hash(path);
 ```

 Each of these functions return a `Result<ImageHash, String>`-type.
 The `ImageHash` object is essentially a container for the encoded bit matrix of the image (learn more [here](./docs/encoding.md)).
-The `ImageHash` can be encoded into hexadecimal string by calling the encode method:
+The `ImageHash` can be encoded into hexadecimal string by calling the `encode`-method:

 ```rust
 let res: String = hash.encode();